 Equity Upstream

-Mid-State Health Network (MSHN) has developed The 2023 “Equity Upstream” Virtual Lecture Series & Learning Collaborative to Reduce Racial & Ethnic Disparities in Opioid Overdose Deaths with national experts who will illuminate different perspectives on the landscape of SUD health disparities with an overview of epidemiological trends in the overdose epidemic, as well as what’s known about why disparities exist (systemic racism, implicit bias, access issues, mistrust of the medical system, cultural issues specific to communities of color, etc.).
+Towards that end, MSHN launched the 2023 “Equity Upstream” Virtual Lecture Series & Learning Collaborative to reduce racial and ethnic disparities in Opioid Overdose Deaths by bringing in national experts who shared their perspectives on the landscape of SUD health disparities with an overview of epidemiological trends in the overdose epidemic, as well as what’s known about why disparities exist (systemic racism, implicit bias, access issues, stigma, mistrust of the medical system, cultural issues specific to communities of color, etc.).
+Each of the trainings can be viewed below and are recommended as sources of high quality expertise in regard to health disparities and SUD.

 In a well-known parable (credited to medical sociologist Irving Zola), a villager is standing by a river where people keep floating downstream on the verge of drowning.
 The villager pulls each drowning person from the water but is quickly overwhelmed.
 Moreover, the urgency of the need prevents the villager from traveling upstream to determine how these people keep falling into the water in the first place.
 Finally, joined by other villagers, some continue to focus on the immediate need to save those at risk of drowning while others head upstream to identify and address the source of the crisis.